Molly Holly: Alliance with Gail Kim (2003–2005)

 Molly earned her second Women's Championship by defeating Gail Kim on Raw on July 28, 2003.
 Kim later turned villainous and joined Molly in her feud with Stratus.
 During an attack on Stratus, Lita made her return, helping Trish fend off her attackers.
 Holly and Kim then lost a tag team match to Lita and Trish at Unforgiven, sparking a feud with Lita.
 This feud led to a match against Lita at Survivor Series for the Women's title, which Holly retained.

 Molly lost her championship to Victoria in a Four-Way Elimination match on February 23, 2004.
 The feud led to a Hair versus Title match at WrestleMania XX in March 2004, which Molly lost, resulting in her having her head shaved.
 Greenwald maintains that it was her idea to have her head shaved, suggesting the idea to Vince McMahon months before the match occurred because she wanted to do something shocking at WrestleMania.
 Over the next few months, in storyline, she desperately tried to disguise her bald head using loose-fitting wigs.
+Eventually on the April 19 episode of RAW, Molly's bald head was revealed during a match against Victoria, causing her to snap and choke Victoria unconscious.
 Later in 2004, Molly feuded with Stacy Keibler, overpowering Stacy on the mat and pinning her in three consecutive occasions, the last one occurring in a number one contender's match.

 Molly Holly's final WWE pay-per-view appearance occurred at Taboo Tuesday in 2004 as she appeared in the Fulfill Your Fantasy Battle Royal along with many other WWE Divas.
 The fans voted online for the Divas to wear schoolgirl uniforms, as opposed to French maid or nurse outfits.
 In contrast to the other girls who wore sexy schoolgirl uniforms, Molly wore a demure 1980s-style schoolgirl uniform with large pink panties underneath.
 Molly failed to win the match when Stratus eliminated her by tossing her through the ropes for the win.
 Molly's efforts in subsequent attempts to regain the title failed.
 Due to several wrestlers from the company's women's division being released in late 2004 and the introduction of the Raw Diva Search program, Molly was mostly left off television, only occasionally appearing on Sunday Night Heat and Raw in losing efforts to the likes of Lita, Victoria, Trish Stratus, and Christy Hemme.

 Greenwald left WWE and a full-time wrestling career in April 2005.
 Reportedly, she was beginning to become disenchanted with WWE, who began to focus on looks rather than wrestling ability.
 She also hated that her character had become a villain, but that was not the direct cause of her leaving the company.
 Greenwald stated that all of the aforementioned reasons were incorrect, but she would like to keep the real reason she left WWE private.
 She decided to take a break from WWE and spend some time with her family and enjoy life.